If you were married for over 10 years before getting divorced, it's important to understand the rules regarding divorce and social security benefits.

 Linda's Question: My husband will soon reach full retirement eligibility for Social Security in October.
 Since we have a dependent child, he will also get benefits.
 Do I file for divorce before this comes into effect, or do I wait until after it has commenced and use it as child support?

 Timothy's Answer: Since both you and your husband will be eligible to receive your full retirement benefits in October, you will qualify for what is referred to as "derivative" benefits from your spouse.
 If by waiting until October allows you to meet the marriage provision term of at least 10 years and you are the lower paid spouse, then it is certainly worth waiting until this time.

 However, if you already have met the 10 year marriage requirement, then waiting until October should not have a significant impact on the benefits you are eligible to receive.
 As long as you have been married ten years, you are already eligible to receive one half his benefit amounts, assuming you have both met the age requirement of 62 and he will be entitled to receiving his full benefits then.
 Please be aware, if you remarry, you will not be eligible to receive benefits on your former spouse's unless your marriage formally ends.

 Child support is affected by social security benefits and typically is included in determining the parent's income.
 Hence, any benefit the parent paying child support receives will help determine the initial child support obligation.
 You should check with your state's child support guidelines to determine the way in which they view child support as it pertains to gross income.

 Jan's Question: I was married over 40 years ago and thought I was divorced two years after we married, but I recently found out the divorce was never finalized.
 He passed away a few years ago.
-Would I be eligible to draw on his pension as a widow pension since I'm not married and over 60?
+Would I be eligible to draw on his benefits as a widow since I'm not married and over 60?